Elahekhezri/gcloud-batch-transcription/README.md

 # gcloud-batch-transcription
 # Overview

-This script transcribes batches of audio files using Google Cloud's Speech-to-Text API.
-It then automatically structures the data into a pandas DataFrame with filenames and corresponding transcriptions.
+This script transcribes batches of audio files using Google Cloud's Speech-to-Text API and structures the output into a pandas DataFrame with filenames and corresponding transcriptions.

 ☀️ Recommended for qualitative researchers transcribing audio interviews or survey voice notes.